-A childcare sufficiency assessment compares the supply of childcare in an area to the demand for childcare.
-Demand for childcare is based on the number of children in the area, and the average national usage.
-By comparing supply with demand, we can see whether there is a requirement for more childcare in an area.
+A childcare sufficiency assessment compares the demand for childcare in an area with the supply of places.
+Demand for childcare is based on the number of children in the area and the use of the various types of childcare (from national surveys).
+By comparing demand with supply, it can be seen whether there is a need for more childcare in an area.

 Childcare may be ‘formal’ – paid for by parents, (for example, childminders, pre-schools, nurseries, out of school clubs), or ‘informal’ – where either close family care for children or no payment changes hands (for example, grandparents).

-If you are interested in setting up a nursery and would like Somerset County Council to look at childcare sufficiency in your target area, please contact us at firstname.lastname@example.org or phone 01823 355828.
+If you are interested in setting up a nursery or childminding business and would like information about childcare sufficiency in your target area, please email us at firstname.lastname@example.org or phone 01823 355828.